-JOHN L. SHAPIRO, M.D., Professor of Pathology and Chairman of the Department FRANK R. BLOOD, Ph.D., Associate Professor of Pathology WILLIAM J. CHEATHAM, M.D., Associate Professor of Pathology ROBERT D. COLLINS, M.D., Associate Professor of Pathology JOHN B. THOMISON, M.D., Associate Professor of Pathology WILLIAM A. DEMONBREUN, M.D., Associate Clinical Professor of Pathology FRANK C. WOMACK, M.D., Associate Clinical Professor of Pathology GEORGE BARNEY, D.V.M., Assistant Professor of Comparative Pathology DAVID L. BEAVER, M.D., Assistant Professor of Pathology HARRY G. BROWNE, M.D., Assistant Professor of Pathology NORMAN ENDE, M.D., Assistant Professor of Pathology FRED W. RYDEN, M.D., Ph.D., Assistant Professor of Pathology BERTRAM E. SPROFKIN, M.D., Assistant Clinical Professor of Neuropathology KATHERINE ANDERSON GOODPASTURE, Ph.D., Instructor in Pathology RICHARD D. BUCHANAN, M.D., Instructor in Pathology LARRY E. DOUGLASS, M.D., Instructor in Pathology R. JACK FREEMAN, M.D., Instructor in Pathology JERRY K. HUMPHREYS, M.D., Instructor in Pathology EDWARD E. LITKENHOUS, M.D., Instructor in Pathology JAMES M. PHYTHYON, M.D., Clinical Instructor in Pathology
+JOHN L. SHAPIRO, M.D., Professor of Pathology and Chairman of the Department FRANK R. BLOOD, Ph.D., Associate Professor of Pathology WILLIAM J. CHEATHAM, M.D., Associate Professor of Pathology ROBERT D. COLLINS, M.D., Associate Professor of Pathology NORMAN ENDE, M.D., Associate Professor of Pathology JOHN B. THOMISON, M.D., Associate Professor of Pathology WILLIAM A. DEMONBREUN, M.D., Associate Clinical Professor of Pathology, Emeritus FRANK C. WOMACK, M.D., Associate Clinical Professor of Pathology GEORGE BARNEY, D.V.M., Assistant Professor of Comparative Pathology DAVID L. BEAVER, M.D., Assistant Professor of Pathology ROBERT G. HORN, M.D., Assistant Professor of Pathology HARRY G. BROWNE, M.D., Assistant Clinical Professor of Pathology FRED W. RYDEN, M.D., Ph.D., Assistant Professor of Pathology BERTRAM E. SPROFKIN, M.D., Assistant Clinical Professor of Neuropathology RICHARD D. BUCHANAN, M.D., Instructor in Pathology JAMES M. PHYTHYON, M.D., Clinical Instructor in Pathology

 501. GENERAL AND SPECIAL PATHOLOGY (321.)
 General and special pathology presented by lectures, demonstrations, discussions, and laboratory work.
 Gross and microscopic lesions characteristic of various diseases are studied and correlated.
 The class assists with post-mortem examinations performed during the course.
 [10] Dr. Shapiro and Staff.
 521. PATHOLOGY OF DISEASES OF LABORATORY ANIMALS.
 Second and Fourth years.
-A course providing training in the interpretation of lesions in experimental animals, and designed particularly to aid in recognition and interpretation of natural diseases which could influence results and to evaluate laboratory animals as to their suitability for experimental purposes.
+A course providing training in the interpretation of lesions in experimental animals, designed particularly to aid in recognition and interpretation of natural diseases which could influence results and to evaluate laboratory animals as to their suitability for experimental purposes.
 One hour per week; six week units.
 Dr. Barney.

 522. NEUROPATHOLOGY AND ITS CLINICAL CORRELATION.
-Second and Fourth years.
+First, Second, and Fourth years.
 In a series of weekly lectures and clinic-pathologic demonstrations the anatomic, physiologic and pathologic aspects of nervous system disease will be integrated.
 Designed for medical students at any level.
 One hour per week.
 SPRING.
 Dr. Sprofkin.

 523. VIRAL DISEASES OF IMPORTANCE TO MAN.
 Second and Fourth years.
-Major viral diseases of importance to man, their pathogenesis, pathology and laboratory diagnosis will be discussed in a series of lectures and seminars.
-Two hours per week.
+Major viral diseases of importance to man, their pathogenesis, pathology, and laboratory diagnosis will be discussed in a series of lectures and seminars.
+One hour per week.
 SPRING.
-Dr. Cheatham.
+Drs.
+Cheatham and Ryden.

 524. GROSS PATHOLOGY OF THE NERVOUS SYSTEM.
 Second and Fourth years.
-A limited number of students will be accepted for participation in the weekly examination of current specimens obtained at necropsy and subsequent study of the pertinent microscopic specimens.
+A limited number of students will be accepted for participation in the weekly examination of current specimens obtained at necropsy and subsequent study of the pertinent microscopic specimers.
 One hour per week.
 FALL & SPRING.
 Dr. Sprofkin.

 525. SURGICAL PATHOLOGY.
 Third year.
 Each session is initiated by a lecture to be followed by presentation of pertinent microscopic lesions and roentgenograms.
 In the laboratory, fresh gross specimens and loan collections of slides are studied under supervision of resident and senior staff.
 The course correlates the clinical manifestations and the gross and microscopic changes of the common surgical diseases.
 (Surgery 521.)
-Three hours per week.
+Three hours per week for year.
 Dr. McSwain and Staff.

 526. OBSTETRICAL AND GYNECOLOGICAL PATHOLOGY.
 Fourth year.
 A series of lectures and laboratory exercises concerning the more important gross and microscopic lesions of the female reproductive system.
 The morphologic and functional aspects of the lesions and their clinical significance are emphasized.
 (Obstetrics-Gynecology 522.)
-Three hours per week; six week units.
+One hour per week.
+FALL & SPRING.
 Drs.
 Thomison and Parker.

 527. TROPICAL DISEASES.
 Fourth year.
 To stimulate interest in global medicine, the pathogenesis and diagnosis of infectious diseases (primarily tropical and subtropical in distribution) will be emphasized.
 Two hours per week.
 SPRING.
 Drs.
-Ryden and Thomison.
+Thomison and Ryden